Cross Types, Symbolic Meaning, and Cultural Significance Through History

 Chi Rho

-These letters were chosen because they are the first two letters in Christos, which means “anointed one” in Greek.
+The letters X and P were chosen as they represent the first two letters of Christos, meaning “anointed one” in Greek.

 https://flic.kr/p/3qAiDs